Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

 \subsection{Wearables}

-The importance of quarantine time for a confirmed or suspected case is vital because there is a chance of spreading the virus to other people\cite{nussbaumer2020quarantine}.
-In order to prevent absconding from the quarantined area, a wearable band called IoT-Q-Band\cite{Vibhutesh2020} is designed within IoT applications.
-With respect to the global use of this band, it is a cost-effective solution in order to track cases while it is connected to the smartphone application through Bluetooth for the period of quarantine time.
-As a result of its low cost, it can be destroyed so that it will not spread the virus to others.
-All cases can be monitored within a web interface by health officers with the help of the location provided by the user, which is sent every two minutes through GPS.
-If the quarantine case does not have the band on his arm or leg, or maybe leaves the location, an alert will be sent to notify the authorities.
-Also, authorities will call the case for clarification of the situation.
-Fig. \ref{image:IoT-Q-Band} shows the workflow process of this device.
-For example, Hong Kong deployed an electronic wristband linked with a smartphone application in order to track arrivals at the airport for 14 days \cite{HongKong2020, kupper2011geofencing, normile2020suppress}.
-Moreover, authorities in the United States have implemented using electronic ankle bracelets (ankle monitors) in order to isolate people who denies staying in the quarantine \cite{Izaguirre2020, Sierra2020}.
+Quarantine time for confirmed or suspected cases is vital because there is a chance of spreading the virus to other people by those cases \cite{nussbaumer2020quarantine}.
+IoT wearable bands have shown promising results to prevent patients from leaving the quarantine areas.
+Using wearable bands is a cost-effective solution for tracking cases.
+This device is connected to patience’s smartphone application through Bluetooth during the quarantine period and health care authorities can usually monitor all cases every two minutes using a web interface.
+Additionally, if a patient does not have the band on his or her arm or leg, or maybe leaves the quarantine area, an alert will be sent to notify the authorities and they have permission to call the patient for clarification of the situation.
+Fig. \ref{image:IoT-Q-Band} shows a wearable band, called IoT-Q-Band, workflow process.
+This approach has been deployed in Hong Kong where an electronic wristband linked with a smartphone application in order to track new arrivals at the airports for 14 days \cite{HongKong2020, kupper2011geofencing, normile2020suppress}.
+Similarly, authorities in the United States have implemented another type of this model using electronic ankle bracelets (ankle monitors) in order to isolate people who refuse to stay in quarantine \cite{Izaguirre2020, Sierra2020}.